 a) have strong communication skills and the ability to work effectively as a team member in an intercultural setting;

-b) If placed in a program, be familiar with the syllabus of the course concerned;
+b) if placed in a Teaching Assistant role, be familiar with the syllabus of the course concerned;

 c) work closely with assigned instructors/ supervisors in the daily planning and implementation of lesson plans;